TransUnion Completes Acquisition of Verisk Financial Services

-The report from Argus Advisory Research provides a comprehensive overview of the cards, payments and consumer banking market in India, with clearsighted commentary backed by relevant data.
+The report from Argus Advisory Research provides a comprehensive overview of the cards, payments and consumer banking market for India.

 The report details key performance indicators for the Indian cards market as well as e-commerce, finch and mobile payments, credit card profitability, card networks, card issuers, merchant acquiring and the regulatory environment.
 Data tables contain detailed figures on transactions and volumes from 2016 to 2021, with estimates and forecasts of the Indian card payments industry to 2025.

 In an uncertain geopolitical environment, the Indian authorities are increasingly aware of payments' strategic value, with central bank regulation exceptionally influential.

 The value of mobile proximity payments is set to reach almost 80 per cent of card purchase volume during 2022: ample revenue opportunities abound for players who can find a way to bring something new to a payments-savvy populace.